Domaine de Mouscaillo

 And in this wine-growing paradise, they focus on three grapes:

 Pinot Noir.
 This is, grape for grape, one of the best Pinot Noirs we’ve ever drunk.
-Perfumed, velvety texture, delicate cherry/berry fruit, balanced with cocoa and earthy vanilla.
+Perfumed, velvety texture, delicate red cherry/berry fruit, balanced with cocoa and earthy vanilla.
 It is delicious.

 Chardonnay.
 Their valley ecosystem and 50-yr old vines produce a delicious expression of Chardonnay.
 You’ll taste grapefruit, elegant minerality; emanating from vines at altitude cooled by the Mediterranean Sea air.